 She is also currently studying to be a Certified Strength and Conditioning Specialist (CSCS).

-Dr. Beth has also been accepted into the Volunteer Medical Program with the United States Olympic Committee!
+Dr. Beth is in the Volunteer Medical Program with the United States Olympic Committee!

 Accolades, Accreditations, and Achievements